Sofia Adamson: Early life

 Adamson was born Sofia Demos in Pocatello, Idaho on August 24, 1916, to Marine and Demosthenes (Dan), Greek immigrant parents.

-At the age of 3, she moved with her parents to Los Angeles where her father became a wholesales grocery salesman for S. E. Rykoff.
+At the age of 3, she moved with her parents to Los Angeles where her father became a wholesale grocery salesman for S. E. Rykoff.
 He died in 1928.
 In 1919 Sofia's mother became the first Greek actress to perform in a Hollywood motion picture.
 Sofia's mother remarried in 1936 to Anthony Xydias, the first Greek silent film producer most noted for making over 100 historical western films.
 Sofia's education began by attending the Los Angeles public schools, graduating from Los Angeles High School in 1933.

 She attended the University of California Los Angeles and graduated with a Bachelor's degree in education in 1937.
 She married George Athos Adamson in 1939 and moved to the Philippines to co-found Adamson University with his cousins.
 She is credited with founding Adamson's College of Education.